 Akata Witch by Nnedi Okorafor

-One of the books set in Nigeria for younger readers, witch story lovers, and Harry Potter fans, don’t miss Akata Witch.
+One of the best books set in Nigeria for younger readers, witch lovers, and Harry Potter fans, be sure to pick up Akata Witch.

 Magic meets feminism and friendship in this fast-paced fantasy world.
-Akata Witch is also a book about racism.
+And like Children Of Blood And Bone, Akata Witch is also a book about racism.

 Born in America but Nigerian, Sunny and her overprotective family move back to Nigeria.